To become an Associate of the CILA you must pass an assessment process called Accreditation for Chartered Status (ACS)

-2. ACS Exam

-3½ hour written exam based on a claim scenario and comprising 4 compulsory questions.
+3½ hour computer based essay exam based on a claim scenario and comprising 4 compulsory questions.
 In advance of the exam sitting, candidates are asked to select an ACS exam paper from a choice of: Property (Domestic), Property (Commercial), Liability, Business Interruption, Subsidence or Aviation.

 The Critical Analysis and ACS exam may be attempted/completed in any order.

 In addition to completing the ACS assessment process you must also demonstrate that you have at least 5 years experience working as a loss adjuster (reduced to 3 years if you hold a professional qualification approved by the Institute).
 If this experience is gained whilst working for a Chartered Loss Adjusting firm/s you will be eligible to become an Associate of the CILA (ACILA).
 If this experience is gained whilst working for a firm/s which is not a Chartered Loss Adjusting firm you will instead be eligible to become a Certified Member of the CILA (MCILA).

-b: